Blog

 Tags

-1000 Volt Press atheism authentic self book books change changing direction Changing paths Changing Paths blogging challenge 2023 Changing Paths blogging challenge 2024 changing tradition Christianity community cults deconstruction embracing uncertainty escaping from cults escaping fundamentalism evangelicals exvangelicals fear fundagelicals fundamentalism high-control religions hot takes Indigenous Jarred the Wyrd-Worker John Beckett leaving religion LGBTQ LGBTQ2SIA liberal religions meaning metaphors other people’s journeys Paganism religion religious trauma ritual spiritual abuse spiritual wobbles survivors the book Unitarianism Wicca
+atheism authentic self book books change changing direction Changing paths Changing Paths blogging challenge 2023 Changing Paths blogging challenge 2024 changing tradition Christianity community cults deconstruction embracing uncertainty escaping from cults escaping fundamentalism evangelicals exvangelicals fear fundagelicals fundamentalism high-control religions hot takes Indigenous Jarred the Wyrd-Worker John Beckett leaving religion LGBTQ LGBTQ2SIA liberal religions meaning metaphors music other people’s journeys Paganism religion religious trauma ritual spiritual abuse spiritual wobbles survivors the book Unitarianism Wicca